rodw/rodw.github.com/_snippets/snippets.md

 selects three words at random from the `words` dictionary.

 ######################################################################
-tags: [git]
+tags: [git,backup]
-title: Backup a git repository (via git bundle).
+title: backup a git repository with `git bundle`
-slug: git-repo-backup
+slug: git-bundle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-From within a Git repository's working directory, run
+Run:

 {% highlight console %}
+$ cd REPOSITORY_WORKING_DIRECTORY
-$ git bundle create FILENAME --all
+$ git bundle create PATH_TO_BUNDLE.git --all
 {% endhighlight %}

 to create a single-file backup of the entire repository.

+Note that the bundle file is functional Git repository:

+{% highlight console %}
+$ git clone PATH_TO_BUNDLE.git MY_PROJECT
+{% endhighlight %}

 ######################################################################